stephengold/Maud/README.md

  + selecting a mapped target bone also selects the corresponding source bone, and
  + dragging an axis of the target bone automatically updates the twist value of the selected bone mapping.

-To save the loaded skeleton map, use "Map -> Save".
+To save the loaded skeleton map, select "Map -> Save".

 When you're ready to retarget animations between models, use the "Retarget Tool" ("Animations -> Add new -> Retarget").